Video Contest 2021

 Entries will be judged on the basis of the quality of the approach taken to addressing four criteria:

-- Exploration of an example of “Earth Materials Around the World” (how people of various backgrounds around the world make the most of Earth materials.)
+- Exploration of an example of “Water Is Part of Life Around the World” (how people of various backgrounds around the world manage, conserve, and use water.)

 - Elements of Earth system science (geoscience)